Last Updated: November 2025

 If there is a specific section of this Privacy Statement that you wish to read, you can most easily navigate to that section by clicking on the appropriate link below.

+The personal information we collect depends on the context of your interaction with Acumatica and the Services.
 We collect personal information that is necessary to provide the Services you have requested.
-Some of this personal information is provided by you directly to us, such as when you enter your details or contact us through the Services, contact us through the Services, or request support through the Services.
+Some of this personal information is provided by you directly to us, such as when you enter your contact details, contact us through the Services, or request support through the Services.

 This personal information we collect may include: